Protect the planet with these sustainable and repairable phones

 Bottom line

-Sustainable/repairable smartphones aren't quite as prominent as we wish they were, but as long as you're willing to do a bit of digging, it's possible to find plenty of hidden gems that excel in these regards.
-Overall, we think the Teracube is the best of the best.
+Sustainable/repairable smartphones aren't as prominent as we wish they were among the best Android phones.
+Still, as long as you're willing to do a bit of digging, it's possible to find plenty of hidden gems that excel in these regards.
+Overall, we think the Fairphone 4 is the best of the best.

-One look at Teracube's warranty is enough to make it a compelling purchase — regardless of whether or not you're concerned about your impact on the planet.
-After you buy the Teracube, you have four years of unmatched coverage.
-If you drop the Teracube in your pool, accidentally shatter its screen on the sidewalk, or for virtually any other reason, you can get a replacement for a flat fee of $39.
-And, if your battery starts to degrade, you can get it replaced for free.
+One look at Fairphone's five-year warranty is enough to make it a compelling purchase — regardless of whether or not you're concerned about your impact on the planet.
+If you drop the Fairphone while plugged in, accidentally shatter its screen on the sidewalk, or for virtually any other reason, you can get a replacement battery or screen and easily replace any part yourself.

-The warranty is the big selling point of the Teracube, but the phone itself is also designed to be enjoyable to use.
-Between its octa-core MediaTek Helio P60 processor, 6GB of RAM, 128GB of expandable storage, and planned update to Android 10 later this year, the Teracube has it all.
-Factor all of that together with the low price and compatibility with GSM carriers in the U.S., and it's a stellar package.
+The sustainable and modular build is the big selling point of the Fairphone 4, but the phone itself is also designed to be enjoyable to use.
+Between its Qualcomm Snapdragon 750G processor, 6GB/128GB and 8GB/256GB RAM options, expandable storage, IP45 rating, and planned upgrades to Android 12 and 13, the Fairphone 4 almost has it all.
+It's a stellar package that comes at a steep cost, but we feel that responsibly sourced materials are worth it.

+It's a bummer that U.S. residents can't get their hands on the Fairphone, so they'll have to settle for the Teracube 2e instead.
+Teracube isn't half as bad, but it's just not on Fairphone's level.

 Credits — The team that worked on this guide

-Joe Maring is Android Central's News Editor.
-He loves talking about all things tech, especially when it comes to Android phones.
+Joe Maring loves talking about all things tech, especially when it comes to Android phones.
 He has a drawer full of them that continues to grow and spends way too much time at Starbucks.
-Have a tip?
-Send an email to joe.maring@futurenet.com or hit him up on Twitter @JoeMaring1

 We may earn a commission for purchases using our links.
 Learn more.